Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + Agentic AI — organized into editable implementation artifacts

 It does not mean you are fully compliant.
 It means you have documented framework coverage that supports the affirmative defense.
 Ongoing evidence, impact assessments, and consumer-rights procedures are still required.

 The checker tells you what obligations exist.
-ACT Tier 1 provides the unified controls matrix that maps every Colorado obligation to ISO 42001 and NIST AI RMF controls with evidence requirements.
+AI Controls Starter provides the unified controls matrix that maps every Colorado obligation to ISO 42001 and NIST AI RMF controls with evidence requirements.
 That is the documentation pathway the safe harbor requires.

 Where to go next